NoumanAhmad448/pakcnicpassportfromchina/README.md

 # *Guide for New Born Pakistani Kid in China CNIC & Passport including visa**

  ```
- You MUST register your newborn child at the nearest Pakistani Embassy/Consulate in China</div> before applying for their passport.
+ You MUST register your newborn child at the nearest immigration office in China and receive
-Child Registration
-  - Register your child at the **nearest immigration office** in China and obtain an official letter.
+ a letter before applying for his/her child passport.
-  - *This is mandatory for passport applications involving minors.*
+ This is mandatory for passport applications involving minors.
   ```
 For shenzhen location
 ```